bgeraci714/java-terminal/README.md

 #### Command:     tree

-    Description: pretty prints out the below file structure in a tree-like format. advised not to use at the root dir or other folders with a lot (11,000+) folders/files. do note, that the project is still working.
+    Description: pretty prints out the below file structure in a tree-like format. advised not to use at the root dir or other folders with a lot of (11,000+) folders/files unless time isn't a concern. do note that the project is still working.
                  It just takes time to complete!

     Usage:   tree